-It may be clear that you are able to manage your monthly payments and have a good track record, but it’s that view your current situation from a lender’s perspective.
-You are still asking the lender to trust one income rather than two (or more if it’s joint mortgage) that they had originally.
+It may be clear that you can manage your monthly payments and have a good track record, but it’s that view your current situation from a lender’s perspective.
+You are still asking the lender to trust one income rather than two (or more if it’s a joint mortgage) that they had originally.

 Removing a party comes down to affordability.
-In the case where you would like the home to be in your name, without your ex-partner or housemate, you will have to go through all the criteria checks that you would’ve done initially, so you can demonstrate that you are able to keep up with the monthly repayments by yourself.
+In the case where you would like the home to be in your name, without your ex-partner or housemate, you will have to go through all the criteria checks that you would’ve done initially, so you can demonstrate that you can keep up with the monthly repayments by yourself.

-It depends on the lender and your situation as to whether this will possible.
-It may be beneficial for you to seek help and support from a reputable Mortgage Broker in York.
+It depends on the lender and your situation as to whether this will be possible.
+It may be beneficial for you to seek help and support from a reputable mortgage broker in York.

 You may find that, after speaking to an advisor, it is more suitable for you to switch mortgage lenders for a better deal in your sole name to ease any ongoing problems.

-If you are struggling with this situation, we can help by providing Specialist Mortgage Advice in York in the hopes to relieve some of your stress.
+If you are struggling with this situation, we can help by providing specialist mortgage advice in York in the hopes of relieving some of your stress.
 Get in touch today to see how we can help with your situation.